KAPITI COAST DISTRICT COUNCIL

 The project vision was “to create a place where democracy is delivered, and seen to be delivered”.

-DGSE offered substantial experience through the successful completion of a number of similar projects for other Local Authorities.
-The design response embodied partial demolition of the existing building, construction of a new two storey extension, extensive seismic upgrades, a new public entry, new Council and Mayoral chambers, provision of open plan offices within a public friendly environment for local residents and visitors.
+The design response embodied partial demolition of the existing building, construction of a new two-storey extension, extensive seismic upgrades, a new public entry, new Council and Mayoral chambers, and provision of open plan offices within a public friendly environment for local residents and visitors.

-Considered attention was placed on spatial planning to ensure appropriate integration of governance and management functions, and public spaces.
+Attention was paid to spatial planning to ensure appropriate integration of governance, management functions, and public spaces.
 In particular, the heart of governance on the Kapiti Coast is now a warm and welcoming destination, and the new heart of democracy.
-A new modular furniture solution was developed to provide optimum and cost effective flexibility for many years ahead.
+A new modular furniture solution was developed to provide optimum and cost-effective flexibility for many years ahead.

 AWARDS